shortbloke/Arduino_SNMP_Manager/README.md

 SNMPGet snmpRequest = SNMPGet("public", 1);
 ```

+You can create a single SNMPGet object, and use it for multiple OID requests.
+However, for increasing the performance you can create multiple objects, for each GetRequest.
+For example in my environment a request for 5 OID took ~5ms with a single SNMPGet object vs ~3ms with 5 separate objects.
+For small numbers of requests this isn't going to make a difference, but if you are working with larger numbers, then it maybe useful to experiment with different implementations.

+### Handlers and Callbacks
 The handlers and callbacks for receiving the incoming SNMP GetResponse are configured in `setup()`

 ```cpp